 I hereby apply for the use of the facilities detailed below:

 Club/Organisation:

 Accommodation required:

+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 Equipment/Furniture required:

-Equipment, etc to be brought onto premises by Hirer (if any):
+Equipment, etc to be brought onto premises by Hirer (if any): ······

 Heating required: Yes/No ·····

-Insurance required: Yes/No If you do not require insurance, please attach a copy of your own Public Liability Insurance Policy to this application.
-See Appendix 4.3 section 11.3
+Insurance required: Yes/No

 Qualification of Hirer (if relevant) see Point 5.5 of Hirer's Responsibilities and the Safety of Users:

 Applicant's Name:

 Address:

 Telephone No:

 Treasurer:

 Address:

 Telephone No:

 Date required:

 Alternative Date:

-Times: From: ····· То:
+Times: From: ····· To:

 Approximate number of people:

 I have read and agree to be bound by the Conditions of Hire.

 Signed in a personal capacity and on behalf ofwhose authority I have to bind them by signing this application.

 Signed:

 Date: